valenciaheat/valenciaheat.github.io/en.md

 - All skill levels welcome.
 - It doesn't matter if you are local or foreign.
 - We communicate in Spanish and English.
-- We are non-profit organization.
+- We are just a bunch of guys that gets together to play basketball.

 **Table of content:**
 - [More information](#more-info)